pc-eight-one/codersbox/README.md

 ```

 Notes:
-- You must be logged in to Vercel (npx vercel login) and the project must be linked (npx vercel link), OR set the VERCE L_TOKEN env var.
+- You must be logged in to Vercel (npx vercel login) and the project must be linked (npm run vercel:link), OR set the VERCEL_TOKEN env var and use the non-interactive link.
 - The file .env.development.local is git-ignored by default.
 - For preview/prod, you can use:
   - Preview: `npm run env:pull:preview`